ec209/re-team-manual/source/documentation/observe-support.md

 Do not change a user's overall permissions found in **Configuration > Users** - this should remain as 'Viewer' for all users who are not part of the RE Observe team.

+### Rotate basic auth credentials for Prometheus for PaaS

+1. Create a new password, for example using `openssl rand -base64 12`

+2. Save the plaintext password in the re-secrets store under `re-secrets/observe/prometheus-basic-auth`.

+3. Hash the password:

+    ```
+    docker run -ti ubuntu
+    apt-get update
+    apt-get -y install whois
+    mkpasswd -m sha-512
+    ```

+4. Append `grafana:` to your hashed password and save this in the re-secrets store under `re-secrets/observe/prometheus-basic-auth-htpasswd`.

+5. Deploy Prometheus to staging.
+As this deploy changes the `cloud.conf` for our instances, you may need to follow steps in the Prometheus README to deploy with zero downtime.

+6. Update the basic auth password for the Prometheus staging data source in Grafana.
+You will need to do this for every Grafana organisation.

+7. Repeat step 5 for production.
+Note, as soon as this has been deployed to the main Prometheus that Grafana is using as a datasource our users dashboards will start breaking as they will still using the old credentials.

+8. Repeat step 6 for production.

+9. Let users know via the #re-prometheus-support Slack channel that they may need to refresh any Grafana dashboards they have open to use the new basic auth credentials.